 Chaga contains structural polysaccharides which provide energy, improve cardiovascular health, and promote healthy blood sugar levels.
 It is also very beneficial for people who suffer from digestive issues.
 The appearance of chaga can be deceiving as it looks like a big hunk of clay, but don't let its appearence fool you.
 Chaga is mostly consumed in tea form.
 Steep one chunk in hot water and sip throughout the day.

 I understand that it can be overwhelming to introduce new foods into your lifestyle.
 You do not have to eat every single super food to get the benefits of better health.
 Try one or two that speak to you and incorporate them daily.
+Check out some of the smoothie and breakfast recipes on my blog.
+Many of them include the superfoods right in there.
 As well as incorporating healthy foods into your diet.
 Stress can play a huge roll on your immune system and energy level as well.
 Reduce stress on the body by taking deep breaths, a long walk, or a hot bath.

 Happy, healthy healing!